 While Instagram is a great marketing tool for clients to find you it is also beneficial to have your own website where prospective clients can see your services, pricing, and location.
 I watched several videos when deciding on a tool to use to create my website.
 I settled on using Square space after watching this video.
 This father and son team made it look so easy to set up.
-I just followed along and two hours latter the first version of my website went live.
+I just followed along and two hours later the first version of my website went live.

 How do I do my taxes?